-Gross revenues decreased by \$45.5 million, or 10.5%, during 2003 as compared to 2002.
-This decrease reflects decreases of (1) \$62.8 million in land, house and condominium sales, (2) \$8.0 million in interest income on U.S. government and agency obligations and other investments, (3) \$3.8 million in equity in earnings of GB Holdings, Inc., (4) \$2.7 million in accretion of investment in NEG Holding, (5) \$1.6 million in financing lease income and (6) \$1.0 million in NEG management fee (7) \$0.3 million in hotel and resort operating income, partially offset by increases of \$20.9 million in oil and gas operating income, \$12.8 million in hotel and casino operating income, \$0.5 million in rental income, \$0.5 million in dividend and other income.
+Gross revenues decreased by \$65.7 million, or 15.1%, during 2003 as compared to 2002.
+This decrease reflects decreases of (1) \$62.8 million in land, house and condominium sales, (2) \$8.0 million in interest income on U.S. government and agency obligations and other investments, (3) \$3.8 million in equity in earnings of GB Holdings, Inc., (4) \$2.7 million in accretion of investment in NEG Holding, (5) \$1.6 million in financing lease income and (6) \$0.5 million in hotel and resort operating income, partially offset by increases of \$12.8 million in hotel and casino operating income. \$0.2 million in rental income. \$0.3 million in dividend and other income and \$0.3 million in NEG management fee.
 The decrease in land, house and condominium sales is primarily due to a decrease in the number of units sold, as the Grassy Hollow, Gracewood and Stone Ridge properties were depleted by sales.
 During 2003, Hammond Ridge received necessary approvals and, along with Penwood, have commenced lot sales.
 The decrease in interest income on U.S. government and agency obligations and other investments is primarily attributable to the prepayment of a loan to Mr. Icahn in 2003 and a decline in interest rates on U.S. Government and Agency obligations as higher rate bonds were called in 2002.
-The decrease in equity in earnings of GB Holdings, Inc. is due to decreased casino revenue primarily attributable to a reduction in the number of table games as new slot machines were added in 2002.
+The decrease in equity in earnings of GB Holdings is due to decreased casino revenue primarily attributable to a reduction in the number of table games as new slot machines were added in 2002.
 This business strategy had a negative effect on casino operations and was changed in 2003 to focus on the mid to high-end slot customer with a balanced table game business.
 The decrease in accretion of investment in NEG Holding is primarily attributable to priority distributions received from NEG Holding in 2003.
 The decrease in financing lease income is the result of lease expirations, reclassifications of financing leases and normal financing lease amortization.
-The decrease in NEG management fee was due to a decrease in costs associated with NEG.
 The decrease in rental income is primarily attributable to property dispositions.
 The increase in hotel and casino operating income is primarily attributable to an increase in hotel, food and beverage revenues and a decrease in promotional allowances.
 The average daily room rate, or ADR, at the Stratosphere increased \$3 to \$51 and percentage occupancy increased approximately 0.2% to 89.8%.
 The ADR at Arizona Charlie's Decatur decreased \$1 to \$43 and percentage occupancy increased 10.9% to 85.3%.
 The ADR at Arizona Charlie's Boulder increased less than \$1 to \$43 and percentage occupancy increased 0.5% to 55.7%.